-The CIAC is open to any public school whose application by the Chief Officer of the School District certifies that the school meets the statutory and regulatory requirements of the state Board of Education, and any non-public school which has been approved by the State Board of Education according to the Board's "Criteria and Procedures for Non-Public School Approval".
+The CIAC is open to any public school whose application by the Chief Officer of the School District certifies that the school meets the statutory and regulatory requirements of the State Board of Education, and any non-public school which has been approved by the State Board of Education according to the Board's "Criteria and Procedures for Non-Public School Approval".
+All potential new members must complete the application for membership.